-Private Fostering: is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
-This is a private arrangement made between a parent and carer, for 28 days or more.
+Private fostering is when a child under the age of 16 (under 18 if they have a disability) is cared for by someone who is not their parent or a 'close relative'.
+This is a private arrangement made between a parent and carer, for 28 or more consecutive days.

 Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or marriage/affinity).

 A private foster carer may be a friend of the family, the parent of a friend of the child, or someone previously unknown to the child's family who is willing to privately foster a child.

-St George's Catholic School has a responsibility to refer to Children's Social Care of any private fostering arrangement we become aware of, in order for Children's Social Care to undertake an assessment to ensure the needs and welfare of the child or young person is being met and that adults caring for them have access to advice and support.
+St George's Catholic Primary School has a responsibility to refer to Children's Social Care of any private fostering arrangement we become aware of, in order for Children's Social Care to undertake an assessment to ensure the needs and welfare of the child or young person is being met and that adults caring for them have access to advice and support.

-Special Education Needs and disabilities: There's a concern sometimes that, for children with SEN and disabilities, that their SEN or disability needs are seen first, and the potential for abuse second.
-If children are behaving in particular ways or they're looking distressed or their behaviour or demeanour is different from in the past, our staff should think about that being a sign of the potential for abuse, and not simply see it as part of their disability or their special educational needs.
+Special Education Needs and disabilities

+There is a concern sometimes that, for children with SEN and disabilities, that their SEN or disability needs are seen first, and the potential for abuse second.
+If children are behaving in particular ways or they're looking distressed or their behaviour or presentation is different from in the past, our staff should think about that being a sign of the potential for abuse, and not simply see it as part of their disability or their special educational needs.